-At the city level, PPUB activities support strategic urban planning, including capacity building for city authorities in fast-growing secondary cities and rolling out City Development Strategies in Burkina Faso's two major cities.
-This part of the programme is supported by AMBF and French cooperation.
+At the city level, PPUB activities support strategic urban planning, including capacity building for city authorities in fast-growing secondary cities and implementing City Development Strategies in Burkina's two major cities.
+This part of the programme will be supported by AMBF and French cooperation.

 • Implementing City Development Strategies.
-While Burkina Faso's two primary cities, Ouagadougou and Bobo

-Dioulasso, have the capacity to implement long-term plans, so far conflicting urban planning regulations have made it difficult for them to do so.
-The programme supports both cities in implementing City Development Strategies aimed at harmonising existing regulations and delivering on the priorities defined in their plans.
-Their experiences are expected to provide a rich source of knowledge and expertise for secondary cities as they implement their own strategic plans.
+While Burkina's two primary cities, Ouagadougou and Bobo Dioulasso, have the capacity to implement long-term plans, so far conflicting urban planning regulations have made it difficult for them to do so.
+The programme supports both cities in implementing City Development Strategies, harmonising existing regulations, and delivering on the priorities defined in their plans.
+Their experiences are expected to provide a rich source of knowledge and know-how for secondary cities as they implement their own strategic plans.

-• Assessing and building capacity in secondary cities.

-Many of Burkina Faso's secondary cities lack the capacity to implement their existing long-term strategic plans, and often must cope with various disparate plans.
-As part of the PPUB programme, local authorities are receiving training on strategic urban planning to enable them to clearly define priorities and implement their plans.
-Strategic planning will also lead to small-scale municipal service delivery and upgrading projects supported by the programme in collaboration with communities.
+Assessing and building capacity in secondary cities.
+Many of Burkina's secondary cities lack the capacity to implement their existing long-term strategic plans, and often must cope with various disparate plans.
+As part of the PPUB programme, local authorities will receive training on strategic urban planning to enable them to clearly define priorities and implement their plans.
+The training will also include small-scale municipal service delivery and upgrading projects supported by the programme in collaboration with the communities.